 - Attacks when necessary, though he won't consistently dominate and can lose balance overextending.

 - Can struggle to stay engaged, especially on the second level.
 His hand placement can be sloppy, costing him power.

-McClendon Curtis percentiles vs other Offensive Guard's (NFL Combine historically - higher value represents better perfomance)
+McClendon Curtis percentiles vs other Offensive Tackle's (NFL Combine historically - higher value represents better perfomance)

 How other scouting services rate McClendon Curtis (Overall Rank)

 All Scouts AveragePosition Rank